vert-x/vert-x.github.io/docs_md/mods_manual.md

 * Your classpath is encapsulated so modules are easier to run.
 You don't need to craft any long command lines.
 * Your dependencies are encapsulated in a single artifact (the module zip file)
-* Your module can be pushed to any Maven repository or Bintray.
+* Your module can be pushed to any Maven repository or [Bintray](http://bintray.com).
-* Your module can be catalogued in the Vert.x [module registry](https://vertxmodulereg-vertxmodulereg.rhcloud.com/) so others can discover and use it
+* Your module can be catalogued in the Vert.x [module registry](https://modulereg.vertx.io) so others can discover and use it
 * Vert.x can automatically download and install modules from any repository given just the module identifier.

-For these reasons it is highly recommend that you always assemble your applications as modules and you don't use raw Verticles for anything other than trivial prototyping and examples.
+For these reasons it is highly recommend that you always assemble your applications as modules and you don't use raw verticles (i.e. using `vertx run` from the command line to run a verticle) for anything other than trivial prototyping and examples.

+<a id="runnable"> </a>
-# Runnable and non runnable modules
+# Runnable Modules

-Modules can be either *runnable* or *non runnable*.

-A *runnable* module has a *main* and can be deployed at the command line using `vertx runmod` or programmatically using `container.deployModule(...)`.
+Many types of modules are *runnable* - this means they have a `main` field specified in the `mod.json` descriptor.
+This means instances of the module can be deployed and run at the command line using `vertx runmod` or programmatically using `container.deployModule(...)`.

-A *non runnable* module does not have a *main* and cannot be deployed, but is instead used to [include](#includes) resources from one module into another.
+Modules don't have to be runnable.
+It is valid for a module not to specify a `main` - this means the module is *non-runnable*.
+Non runnable modules are useful when you want to [include](#including) the resources of one module into another.

 <a id="mod-id"> </a>
 # Module Identifier

 Each module has a unique identifier.
 The identifier is a string that is composed of three parts:

 * Owner - represents the owner of the module.
-Often this will be a reverse domain name (like a Maven groupID or Java package), but it doesn't have to be - it's just a string.
+Often this will be a reverse domain name (like a Maven GroupID or Java package), but it doesn't have to be - it's just a string.
 * Name - the name of the module - again just a string
 * Version - the version of the module - also just a string - Vert.x doesn't enforce any particular version naming conventions.

-Three parts are separated by the tilda character '~' and concatenating together to form the module identifier string.
-Why tilda?
+The three parts are separated by the tilda character '~' and concatenated together to form the module identifier string.
+Why do we use tilda?
 We experimented with other characters (e.g. `#`, `:`) but it's hard to find something that works on all operating systems (e.g. `:` is a reserved char in Windows filenames) and language implementations.

-Examples:
+Examples of modul identifiers:

+Here are a couple of example of modules that are stored in Maven repositories:

     io.vertx~mod-mongo-persistor~2.0.0-beta1
     com.mycompany~toaster-mod~1.2.1-final

+Here's an example that's stored in [Bintray](http://bintray.com)

     purplefox~foomod~1.0

 # The structure of a module